SyedSami07/try/README.md

-My goal is to master Web Engineering from the ground up from the fundamentals to building production ready full-stack applications.
+My goal is to master Web Engineering from the fundamentals to building production ready full-stack applications.

 I will consistently practice and improve these technologies to follow a structured learning path and strengthen my skills.